 Flavored yogurt

-It is best to take the low-fat dairy product every day so that your baby gets enough calcium for the proper development of bones.
-Flavored yogurt contains protein and sugar and is a healthy diet for both the mother and the baby.
+Consider eating low-fat dairy products every day.
+That way your baby gets enough calcium for the proper development of bones.
+Flavored yogurt contains protein and sugar and is a healthy diet for both mothers and babies.

 Tortilla

-To satisfy your crunch cravings choose whole-grain tortilla which is high in fiber.
-Dip it in guacamole, which is high in folate that helps prevents the birth defects in the baby.
+To please your crunch cravings, choose a whole-grain tortilla high in fiber.
+Dip it in guacamole, which is high in folate and helps prevent baby birth defects.

 Hummus

 Hummus is a protein-rich diet.
-Adding it to your regular diet fulfills the protein requirement of the body.
+Adding it to your regular diet fulfills the protein need of the body.
 Add carrots and pepper for extra fiber and vitamins.

 Popcorns